Connect with others who understand.

 Other Potential Causes of Swollen Lymph Nodes

-Apart from lupus-related reasons, there are several reasons why you may experience swollen lymph nodes.
-Your doctor can help you understand if your swollen lymph nodes are related to lupus or something else.
+There are several reasons you may experience swollen lymph nodes outside of lupus-related causes.
+Your healthcare specialist can help you understand if your swollen lymph nodes are related to lupus or something else.

 Infections

 When you have an infection, your body’s immune system makes more white blood cells.
 These cells can build up in your lymph nodes and cause them to swell.
+Most cases of swollen lymph nodes are due to infection.
+Both viral infections and bacterial infections can cause this common symptom.
 This swelling is a sign that your immune system is working to fight the infection.
 This explains why you often have swollen lymph nodes with a sore throat.
 After you recover from an infection, your lymph nodes may take a couple of weeks — or even months — to return to their normal size.

 Vaccinations